London to Italy by Train: Everything You Need to Know

 Rail Europe makes booking trains across Europe easy as you can buy tickets on the French, Italian, and British railways all in one place.
 It costs the same as booking direct plus a small transaction fee.

-We booked with Rail Europe for our Umbria to London train trip and it was easy.
+We booked with Rail Europe for our Umbria to London train trip and it was simple.
 You enter where you are travelling from and to and your dates and the site will suggest the best route.

 You can also customise the search by adding a “via station” and stopover duration—very useful if you’d like to spend a night or two somewhere or have time for lunch along the way.

-Once you’ve decided on a route you can choose your fare (standard, first class, or any other options the train offers) and continue to the next screen.
-There you can choose your seating preferences, but they aren’t guaranteed and we found we didn’t get the seats we wanted (the couple seats on the Freccia or TGV).
+You can choose your seating preferences, but they aren’t guaranteed and we found we didn’t get the seats we wanted (the couple seats on the Freccia or TGV).
 If you want to select your exact seats, you’ll need to book direct with each train network.

-They now charge a transaction fee of £4.95 (€5.95, $5.95) on non-UK train journeys over the value of £15, $15 or €15.
+They charge a transaction fee of £6.45 (€7.45, $8.45) on non-UK train journeys over the value of £15, $15 or €15.

-You don’t need to get tickets posted (another advantage for nomads like us).
 Each network has different ticket collection methods so read the instructions Rail Europe gives you.

 We were impressed by the service and think Rail Europe is the easiest way to book your train tickets between Italy and the UK.